 However, when one MGP is finite-dimensional and the other is infinite-dimensional, then the MGPs are incomparable.
-To see this, without loss of generality, we assume that MGP $X$ has infinite dimension $M^X_{j}=M^\star_X=\infty$ for all $j\in V$ and MGP $Y$ has finite dimension $M^Y_{j}=M^\star_Y<\infty$ for all $j\in V$.
+To see this, without loss of generality, we assume that MGP $X$ has infinite-dimension $M^X_{j}=M^\star_X=\infty$ for all $j\in V$ and MGP $Y$ has finite-dimension $M^Y_{j}=M^\star_Y<\infty$ for all $j\in V$.
 Then $\Theta^{Y,M}$ is ill-defined when $M > M^\star_Y$ and recovering the differential graph is not straightforward.

 We now define the notion of a functional differential graph.

 \begin{definition} When two MGPs $X$ and $Y$ are comparable, we define their \textbf{functional differential graph} as an undirected graph $G_{\Delta}=\{V,E_{\Delta}\}$, where $E_{\Delta}$ is defined as